 Montgomery Property Tax Protests - By Value, Property Type, and Number

-A record 27.52% of all property subject to taxes was protested in 2023, showing that the people of Montgomery County will no longer tolerate the unfair values of the Montgomery Central Appraisal District (MCAD).
-With $54.02 billion in market value on the line, property tax protests have never seen higher stakes.
-This is particularly true for homeowners, who made up 61.05% of all protests.
-Join O’Connor’s Property Tax Protection Program(TM) today and get ready to get the best property tax appeal possible.
+26.07% of all property subject to taxes was protested in 2024, showing that the people of Montgomery County will no longer tolerate the unfair values of the Montgomery Central Appraisal District (MCAD).
+With $60.24 billion in market value on the line, property tax protests have never seen higher stakes.
+This is particularly true for homeowners, who made up 61.05% of all appeals.
+Join O’Connor’s Property Tax Protection Program™ today and get ready to get the best tax appeal possible.
 You will never pay unless you reduce your taxes, which includes no hidden fees or upfront costs.
 Enroll, relax, and save.

 Total Parcels and Total Protests MCADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.